Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation

 with $\lambda_{\text{cx}},\lambda_{\text{rg}}\!\ge 0$ as weighting hyperparameters.

-Rather than applying clinical rewards at every policy step, which can destabilize the optimization, we inject them only every $k_{\text{clin}}$ updates.
-Let $k$ denote the global policy update step.
-Then, the Stage-1 scalar reward used to compute group–relative advantages is,
+Rather than applying clinical rewards at every policy step, which destabilizes the optimization, we inject them only every $k_{\text{clin}}$ updates.
+Let $k$ denote each rollout from the global policy update step.
+Then, the Stage-1 scalar reward used to compute group relative advantages is combined as,